 U.S. employees meeting certain eligibility requirements may participate in the Morgan Stanley 401(k) Plan.
 Eligible U.S. employees receive discretionary 401(k) matching cash contributions as determined annually by the Company.
-For 2014, the Company made a dollar for dollar Company match up to 4% of eligible pay, up to the Internal Revenue Service ("IRS") limit.
-Matching contributions for 2014 were allocated according to participants' current investment direction.
-Eligible U.S. employees with eligible pay less than or equal to one hundred thousand dollars also receive a fixed contribution under the 401(k) Plan that equals to 2% of eligible pay.
-A transition contribution is allocated to participants who received a 2010 accrual in the Qualified Plan or a 2010 retirement contribution in the 401(k) Plan and who met certain age and service requirements at December 31, 2010.
+For 2015, the Company made a dollar for dollar Company match up to 4% of eligible pay, up to the Internal Revenue Service ("IRS") limit.
+Matching contributions for 2015 were invested according to participants' investment direction.
+Eligible U.S. employees with eligible pay less than or equal to one hundred thousand dollars also received a fixed contribution under the 401(k) Plan that equals 2% of eligible pay.
+A transition contribution is allocated to certain eligible employees.